 So the plan was to acquire six wild sea otters in Alaskan waters in spring of 1990, just before the scheduled opening of the Oceanarium, and a permit application was filed with the U.S. Fish and Wildlife Service, which has jurisdiction over sea otters.

 On March 24, 1989, the Exxon Valdez, which was carrying more than 11 million gallons of crude oil, ran aground and ruptured in Prince William Sound.
 If you were around then, you remember the images: birds, otters and other wildlife coated in toxic, suffocating, life-draining black gunk.
 Ken Ramirez and Jim Robinett sure do.

 Ken, now executive vice president of animal care and training, and Jim, senior vice president of external and regulatory affairs, were sent by Shedd to help with the sea otter rescue and rehabilitation effort in Valdez, Alaska.
-Back then, they managed the nascent marine mammal department.
+Back then, Jim was the curator and Ken was the assistant curator of the nascent marine mammal department.

 The first four days of their 13-day stay they assisted researchers with aerial surveys of otter populations to monitor the impact of the oil spill, at one time flying directly over the still-leaking Exxon Valdez.
 Then they headed to the Otter Rescue Center, where they pooled their talents with other aquarium and zoo professionals—and hundreds more volunteers from all walks of life—in the around-the-clock rescue and rehabilitation effort.